smart4life/Jyrafon/README.md

 ### I found a bug, what should I do?

-Feel free to open a bug in the [GitLab's issues](https://gitlab.com/mojo42/Jirafeau/issues).
+Feel free to open a bug in the [GitHub's issues](https://github.com/smart4life/Jyrafon/issues).

 ### How to set maximum file size?